flutter/website/src/codelabs/implicit-animations.md

 Without a specified curve value, the implicit animations apply a [linear animation curve][].

-Add a `curve` parameter to the [complete shape-shifting example][].
+Specify a value for the `curve` parameter in the [complete shape-shifting example][].
-Watch how the animation changes when you pass the [`easeInOutBack`][] constant for `curve`,
+The animation changes when you pass the [`easeInOutBack`][] constant for `curve`,

 <?code-excerpt "container{5,6}/lib/main.dart"?>